Comparing localizations across adjunctions: Algebras up to homotopy

+for every string of maps from $B$ to $X$ yields a natural transformation $(\eta_X)_*\to (\eta_B)^*\circ \bar T$ as in \cite[Theorem~3.2]{Oriol}.
+Consequently, the composite of the top row in \eqref{maps} is homotopic to the map obtained by passing to nerves the composite

+Since $a\circ\eta_X\simeq{\rm id}_X$, the latter map is indeed homotopic to the identity, as shown in detail in \cite[Theorem~3.1]{Oriol}.
+The same argument is repeated with $A$ instead of~$B$ to finish the proof that $\map_{\M}(f,X)$ is a homotopy retract of $\map_{\M}(Tf,X)$. \end{proof}

-\begin{theorem} Let $\M$ be a model category and let $(T,\eta,\mu)$ be a monad on $\M$ preserving weak equivalences.
-If $f$ is a map in $\M$ such that $L_f$ and $L_{Tf}$ exist, and $T$ preserves $f$\nobreakdash-equivalences and $Tf$\nobreakdash-equivalences, then
+\begin{theorem} Let $\M$ be a model category and let $T$ be a monad on $\M$ preserving weak equivalences and cofibrant objects.
+Let $f$ be a map in $\M$ between cofibrant objects such that $L_f$ and $L_{Tf}$ exist.
+If $T$ preserves $f$\nobreakdash-equivalences between cofibrant objects and $Tf$\nobreakdash-equivalences between cofibrant objects, then